UGL Rail C44aci: Fletcher International Exports

 In 2014, three were completed for Fletcher International Exports in attractive red and blue livery to haul the Fletcher's container service from Dubbo to Port Botany.
 Trains are run by Southern Shorthaul Railroad.
 A fourth unit (FIE004) was ordered in 2021.
 In November 2022, it was undergoing outdoor commissioning at UGL Broadmeadow with ACD6052, entering service on 16 November 2022.

 Crawfords Freightlines

 Two locomotives (known as Spud and Carrot) have become the permanent motive power for the Sandgate to Port Botany container train operated by Crawfords Freightlines, replacing the leased C class locomotives as the motive power.

 Qube Holdings

 Qube announced the purchase of an unspecified number of locomotives in March 2020, for delivery over 18 months.
-It was later confirmed that 12 locomotives were to be built.
+It was later confirmed that 12 locomotives were to be built as QL class.
 As of 9 November 2021, all 12 locomotives are in service.
-After initially seeing use on QUBE's various trains throughout NSW they now mainly see use on the BlueScope Steel services out of Port Kembla to Melbourne (Long Island) and Brisbane, now that QUBE have taken this contract over from Pacific National from the 1st of January 2022.
+After initially seeing use on QUBE's various trains throughout NSW they now mainly see use on the BlueScope Steel services out of Port Kembla to Melbourne (North Dynon then to Long Island on broad gauge) and Brisbane, now that QUBE have taken this contract over from Pacific National from 1 January 2022.
 In June 2022 QUBE ordered 8 more locomotives.
+QL013 entered service on 14 May 2023 and QL014 entered service on 24 May 2023.
+QL015 entered service on 6 June 2023, QL016 on 27 June 2023, QL017 entered service on 30 June 2023 and QL018 entered service on 15 July 2023.
+QL019 entered service on 15 August 2023.
+QL019 and QL020 wear a predominantly blue Aboriginal design with a map of Australia.